dorelljames/laravel-billing/README.md

 #### Customer Model Setup

-Next, add the CustomerBillableTrait to your customer model definition:
+Next, add the CustomerBillableTrait to your customer model definition as seen below.
+Also let's make sure we make our `billing_trial_ends_at` and `billing_subscription_ends_at` `Carbon` instances so we could make use of its powerful functions later on.

 ```php
 use DorellJames\Billing\CustomerBillableTrait;